Angeline Varona Flaunts Curvy Booty In Thong Swimsuit

 Sorry can’t make it, too busy working out ???????????? so yes I’ve been struggling with my weight recently ????
 I’ve dropped down to 106lbs … my target weight is 118-120 lbs but I can’t seem to get a grip on my diet.
 Now that I’ve finished law school I’m giving myself time to focus on my health and fitness .
 Big changes coming ????????

-Angeline appeared to have sported a no-makeup look with her scanty attire.
-Although, she painted her freshly manicured nails with light blue nail polish.
+Angeline appeared to have sported a no-makeup look with her scanty attire, but she painted her manicured nails with light blue polish.
 She sported minimal jewelry, including her wedding band set and a thin bracelet.
-The model left her brunette locks down, seemingly unstyled, and wore a light brown cap made of suede material over it.
+The model left her brunette locks down, seemingly unstyled, and wore a light brown cap made of suede material on top.

 Angeline wrote a lengthy caption, explaining her weight journey.
-She shared that ever since she completed her law school, she decided to devote more of her time to concentrate on achieving her fitness goals.
+She shared that now that she’s completed law school, she’s decided to devote more of her time to achieving her fitness goals.

 Many of her avid admirers loved the new upload.
 In less than a day of being published on the popular social media platform, the picture gained more than 87,900 likes and over 700 comments.
 Fans and followers took to the comments section to shower her with gushing messages.
 Most of them raved about her body, especially her toned posterior.
-Others weren’t confident with words on expressing their admiration for the model.
-Instead, they chimed in with a trail of emoji.
+Others weren’t that confident with words.
+Instead, they chimed in with various emoji.

 “You look stunning in my opinion, but what makes you happy, I’ll support you all the way,” one of her fans commented.